External agents

 AI_FLOW_AI_GATEWAY_TOKEN: the authentication token for AI GatewayAI_FLOW_AI_GATEWAY_HEADERS: formatted headers for API requests

-GitLab-managed credentials are available only for Anthropic Claude and Codex.
+GitLab-managed credentials are available for Anthropic Claude and OpenAI Codex only.

 Configure CI/CD variables